Yes, you can have your cheese and stay fit, too.

 Its biggest plus is by far its protein content.
-Swiss, cheddar, and mozzarella have 7–8 grams per ounce, which can help pack on muscle.
+Swiss, cheddar, and mozzarella have 7–8g per oz, which can help pack on muscle.
 Hard cheeses can also lower blood pressure—especially Grana Padano, a new study has found.
 And ricotta is packed with whey, the most satiating of all proteins.

 Finally, always go for quality cheeses.
 Just watch the quantity, and err on the side of “Damn, that tasted great,” not “Damn, I can’t buckle my belt.”